A guide to buying laptops & desktops

 Which operating system do I need?

-You may have a choice of 32bit or 64bit versions of Vista.
+You may have a choice of 32bit or 64bit versions of Windows 7.
 The main issue is that the 32bit version can only use a maximum of 3GB RAM, even if more is installed.
 If you have a choice, it's probably better to go for the 64bit version.

 What else do I need?